AcBurggg/chacha20_circuitSim/README.md

 ## Fun Background Information
+Chacha20 is a symmetric encryption cipher that is used to ensure confidentiality of messages over an unsecure channel.
+"Symmetric" just means that both encryption and decryption are performed using the same key that is known to both communicating parties (oftentimes called Alice and Bob...aka point A and point B).
+This key should never be shared publically (even though it is flaunted wildly in the circuitry and scripts here, don't do this in real life.
+This is just for education).
+It's been adopted by TLS and is faster than AES on devices such as mobile phones that don't have dedicated AES accelerators.
+I think it is pretty cool.

-chacha20.sim can be opened using CS2110-CircuitSim.jar - a modification of the software found [here](https://github.com/ra4king/CircuitSim).
+chacha20.sim can be opened using CS2110-CircuitSim.jar (present in this repository)- a modification of the software found [here](https://github.com/ra4king/CircuitSim). ...it should also work with other versions of circuitSim.

 In this file is a circuitry implementation of the chacha20 block function as described in this [RFC document](https://www.rfc-editor.org/rfc/rfc7539).
 Note that a more broad overview can be found on the [Salsa20 wikipedia page](https://en.wikipedia.org/wiki/Salsa20#ChaCha_variant).
 To the best of my